HuanLab/ML4MassSpec/README.md

 **Before running the following commands, make sure you are inside the `ML4MassSpec` project folder as descibed in step 2.**

 The following commands will create a new Python virtual environment, install all required packages listed in **requirements.txt** file, and add it as a selectable kernel in Jupyter.
-If you want to use the terminal in JupyterLab, make sure 'terminado' is installed as shown below.
+If you want to use the terminal in JupyterLab, make sure 'terminado' is listed in requirements.txt installed as shown below.

 For **Windows**, use the Anaconda Prompt.
 For **Mac**, use the Terminal app.
 Run each command below: